 After an injury or surgery, exercise or conditioning are ways to conservatively treat the foot and ankle to increase strength and flexibility.
-Following are a few of the foot and ankle conditions that Dr. Davidson treats.
-Click to read more about the causes of these conditions and how they’re treated.
+Following are a few of the foot and ankle conditions that Dr. Davidson and Dr. Strickland treat.

 Ankle Fractures (Broken Ankle)